 Request a Quote from a Leading Freight Invoice Factoring Company

 Serving the transportation industry since 1999, Viva has funded more than one billion dollars to business owners just like yourself.
-If freight factoring services sound like the ideal way for you to accelerate your cash flow and grow, connect with us.
+With our trucking factoring services, we offer higher rates for your invoices with no hidden fees.
+If freight bill factoring services sound like the ideal way for you to accelerate your cash flow and grow, connect with us.
 Click here to request a complimentary rate quote.